June 2, 2025, 10:49 am | Read time: 5 minutes

 - Fritz!OS with VPN, parental controls, media server, Fritz!NAS, guest Wi-Fi access, and more

-New Fiber-Optic Router from AVM
+New Fiber Router from AVM

-The Fritzbox 4630 is designed for users with fiber-optic connections.
+The Fritzbox 4630 is designed for users with fiber connections.
 It supports speeds of up to 2.5 Gbps and also offers Wi-Fi 7, telephony, smart home functions, and multiple LAN ports with up to 2.5 Gbps.

 Fritzbox 4630